Why Bill on Demand?

 How Demand is Determined?

-How will Platte-Clay determine peak demand?
+How does Platte-Clay determine peak demand?

 The co-op has billing software interconnected with members’ meters that can determine the highest demand within the current month and the preceding 11 months.